 Claudia is a frequent author and speaker on antitrust and regulatory topics and participates regularly in conferences, programs and panels on issues of merger enforcement and trade regulation.
 Internationally, she has served as an instructor on behalf of the Organisation for Economic Co-Operation and Development in Paris and the US Agency for International Development and has advised competition authorities in Romania, Latvia, Korea, Japan, Brazil and numerous other countries.
 She has coordinated many investigations with the EU and its member nations.

 Significant Private Practice Matters

 - Major railroad, serving as co-counsel, in several nationwide class action antitrust law suits against major US railroads alleging collusion to fix fuel surcharges on freight shipments in violation of the Sherman Act in Re Rail Freight Fuel Surcharge Antitrust Litigation.

-- Novartis Acquisition of Fougera Holdings, Inc. Advised Novartis AG with respect to the competition law issues associated with its $1.5 billion acquisition of a competing dermatologics company, Fougera Holdings, Inc., and represented the company before the Federal Trade Commission to obtain clearance for the acquisition.
+- Novartis AG in the competition law issues associated with its US$1.5 billion acquisition of a competing dermatologics company, Fougera Holdings, Inc. Higgins represented Novartis before the Federal Trade Commission to obtain clearance for the acquisition.

-- Reed Elsevier Acquisition of ChoicePoint.
-Represented Reed Elsevier, parent of LexisNexis, in connection with its strategic acquisition of competing data analysis company, ChoicePoint.
+- Reed Elsevier, parent of LexisNexis, in connection with its strategic acquisition of competing data analysis company, ChoicePoint.

 - Obtained early termination of the Hart-Scott-Rodino waiting period for the largest consumer products company in a market to acquire a prominent competing product in the same market.

-- Novartis Acquisition of Corthera, Inc. Advised Novartis International AG in connection with competition and regulatory approval aspects of its acquisition of Corthera, Inc., a privately-held biopharmaceutical company engaged in the research and development of Relaxin, for US$120 million, with Corthera’s shareholders being eligible for additional payments of up to US$500 million contingent upon successful development and commercial milestones, and assisted the company in obtaining early termination of the FTC's review of the transaction.
+- Novartis International AG in connection with competition and regulatory approval aspects of its acquisition of Corthera, Inc., a privately-held biopharmaceutical company engaged in the research and development of Relaxin, for US$120 million, with Corthera’s shareholders being eligible for additional payments of up to US$500 million contingent upon successful development and commercial milestones, and assisted the company in obtaining early termination of Federal Trade Commission review of the transaction.